olifog/aoc/README.md

 # Advent of Code in 25 languages

-Self-imposed challenge to solve every day of Advent of Code in a different language, any order I want.
+Solving every day of Advent of Code in a different language!

 Days so far:

 1. odin
 2. dart
 3. ocaml
+4. julia
+5. c

 Languages: